 - The Wizard of Oz (1939) is not a witch movie, but it does feature some of the most famous witches to ever grace the silver screen: the Wicked Witch of the West, her sister the Wicked Witch of the East, and Glinda, the Good Witch of the South; hence we’ve included this movie on this list.

-- Bell, Book and Candle (1958) a romantic comedy witch movie where a witch falls in love with a normal human man.
+- Bell, Book and Candle (1958) a romantic Kim Novak classic comedy.
+A witch movie where a witch falls in love with a normal human man.

 - Black Sunday (1960) stars Barbara Steele as Asa Vajda, a woman suffers and is tortured for being a witch.
 This movie is by Mario Bava.